Kevinlucius/amazon-sales-sql-project/README.md

 - The *kurta* category dominates total sales
 - A small number of SKUs drive a large portion of revenue
 - Most orders are successfully shipped, indicating strong fulfillment performance
+- Monthly revenue peaked in May 2022
+- Most orders fall in price range 300–600 INR

 ## Setup Instructions